Knox College (Illinois)

-Knox College is a private liberal arts college in Galesburg, Illinois.
-It was founded in 1837 and offers more than 60 courses of study.
+Knox College is a private liberal arts college in Galesburg, Illinois, United States.
+Founded in 1837 by anti-slavery advocates, the college holds deep ties to the Underground Railroad movement.

+With over 1,100 students enrolled representing 43 states and 56 countries, Knox College offers 99 majors and minors.
+The college is affiliated with the Associated Colleges of the Midwest, a consortium of leading liberal arts colleges across the Midwest.

 History

-Knox College was founded as Knox Manual Labor College by Presbyterians and Congregationalists from New York state organized by George Washington Gale, who previously had founded the Oneida Institute.
-Gale in 1836 released a "Circular and Plan" for the founding of manual labor colleges which described a subscriber- and land purchase-based method of funding.
+Knox College was founded as "Knox Manual Labor College" by Presbyterians and Congregationalists from New York state organized by George Washington Gale, who previously had founded the Oneida Institute.
+Gale in 1836 released a "Circular and Plan" for the founding of a manual labor colleges which described a subscriber- and land purchase-based method of funding.
 His plan resulted in the founding of at least one school when in 1837 subscribers settled in what became Galesburg and began to build the college.
+The first President was Hiram Huntington Kellogg Sr., who went on a book-buying trip to England; the books he acquired form the Knox Manual Labor College Collection.
 Knox opened to students in 1843 and was one of the earliest colleges to admit Black people and women.
 Like Gale, many of the founders of Knox College and residents of Galesburg were abolitionists and actively supported the Underground Railroad.